How Deep can Freedivers Dive?

 If you enjoy this article, please share it with your friends and family!
 Thank you!

 In Ancient Greece, some people collected food and special sponges in the depths.
-These divers used special large stones, skandalopetras, weighing about 15 kg, to quickly go under the water to collect the sponges.
+These divers used special large stones, skandalopetras, weighing about 15 kg, to go under the water to collect the sponges quickly.
 It is believed that they dove up to a depth of 30 meters.
-In another part of the world, in Korea on the Jeju Island, there were Haenyeo divers (literally sea women) already in the sixth century AD.
+In another part of the world, in Korea, on Jeju Island, there were Haenyeo divers (literally sea women) already in the sixth century AD.
 They continue their traditional work now, as they used to do it many centuries ago.
 Girls begin learning to dive at an early age and work until old age, up to 70-80 years.
 With each dive, the Haenyeo women descend to a depth of 10-30 meters and can hold their breath for more than 1-3 minutes, harvesting various seafood.
-The Philippines’ Sama-Bajau people, whose life is closely connected with the sea, also have an interesting traditional diving technique.
+The Philippines’ Sama-Bajau people, whose lives are closely connected to the sea, also have an interesting traditional diving technique.
 It allows them to dive up to a depth of 60 meters and stay with one breath for up to 10 minutes.
 Many scientists believe that using such skills has changed the people of this tribe’s genes over a thousand years, adapting them for diving.
+If we turn to common people, our contemporaries who were born in conditions similar to ours, we will still be able to find many record-holders among them.

-And a few years later, the era of the Italian Enzo Maiorca and the Frenchman Jacques Mayol began – perhaps the most famous freedivers in the world, who were glorified in one of the best freediving movies in history, the “The Big Blue” by the great Luc Besson.
-Physiologists of that time determined the absolute depth limit for humans – 50 meters, but in 1961 Enzo Maiorca overcame it.
-Soon Maiorca and Mayol conquered 60 meters – their achievements led physiologists to an absolute deadlock.
+And a few years later, the era of the Italian Enzo Maiorca and the Frenchman Jacques Mayol began – perhaps the most famous freedivers in the world, who were glorified in one of the best freediving movies in history, “The Big Blue” by the great Luc Besson.
+Physiologists of that time determined the absolute depth limit for humans – 50 meters, but in 1961, Enzo Maiorca overcame it.
+Soon, Maiorca and Mayol conquered 60 meters – their achievements led physiologists to an absolute deadlock.

-Under the pressure, after 10 meters, blood flow is redistributed towards the vital organs.
-As a reaction to holding the breath, the spleen contracts, the number of red blood cells that transport oxygen increases in the blood.
+Under the pressure, after 10 meters, the blood flow is redistributed toward the vital organs.
+As a reaction to holding the breath, the spleen contracts, and the number of red blood cells that transport oxygen increases in the blood.
 Carbon dioxide gradually begins to accumulate, which, in turn, improves the release of oxygen to the tissues—the lungs contract to their minimum volume (less than a quarter of the original).
 In physiology, this process is called the body’s adaptive response.

 Want to Learn More About Freediving or Start Yourself?